A botany graduate, Nithya Venkat enjoys writing about plants that help sustain life on planet Earth.

 The botanical name of the Canary Island Date Palm is Phoenix canariensis.
 This palm is also known as Pineapple Palm because of the unique pineapple shape it forms after trimming the branches.

-This date palm is slow in growth and reaches a height of 40 – 50 feet.
+This date palm is slow in growth and reaches a height of 40 - 50 feet.
 This tree has a single upright, thick trunk with no branches.
-The trunk is 4 – 5 feet thick with diamond-shaped patterns from old leaf scars.
-The leaves are extremely sharp with spines at their base.
-The leaves are pinnate and 3 – 4 m long.
+The trunk is 4 - 5 feet wide with diamond-shaped patterns from old leaf scars.
+The leaves are extremely sharp, with spines at their base.
+The leaves are pinnate and 3 - 4 m long.

-The dates are yellow to orange in color measuring 2 cm in length and 1 cm in width.
-The fruit pulp is edible but is very sparse.
-It is mostly used for landscaping purposes.
+The dates are yellow to orange, measuring 2 cm in length and 1 cm in width.
+The fruit pulp is edible but very sparse.
+Therefore, it is mainly used for landscaping purposes.

 Senegal Date Palms